-The course presents concepts and theories related to the peaceful transformation of international violent conflicts, particularly in the context of the current global climate emergency and the ongoing Russian invasion in Ukraine.
-Alongside war and violent conflict, there are many examples of peaceful settlement of international disputes in history.
+The course presents concepts and theories related to the peaceful transformation of international violent conflicts, particularly in the context of the current global climate emergency and the Covid19 pandemics.
+Alongside war and violent conflict, there are also many examples of peaceful settlement of international disputes in history.
+There are signs that violence at a global scale is declining in the past decades.
 Nevertheless, our planet is experiencing changes on a scale previously unknown: resource depletion, climate change, sixth mass extinction of life on Earth.
 These crises pose fundamental challenges to human societies and could result in a future increase of violent conflicts.
-The course aims at presenting a theoretically informed overview of the field and developing basic skills of conflict transformation and nonviolent social change.
-Actuvists and practitioners of conflict transformation will share their insights and experiences.
+The course aims at giving a theoretically informed overview of the field and fostering critical reflection on conflict transformation and social change.